shapeshed/shapeshed.com/content/posts/the_new_photoshop_logo.md

-{
-  "title": "The New Photoshop Logo",
-  "date": "2007-09-19T00:00:00+01:00",
++++
+date = "2007-09-19T00:00:00+01:00"
-  "description": "I'm not often moved to criticise other designers work.
+description = "I'm not often moved to criticise other designers work.
 It is their livelihood after all.
-But the new Photoshop logo falls well short of the mark.", "tags": [
+But the new Photoshop logo falls well short of the mark." tags = ["Opinion", "Design", "Photoshop"] title = "The New Photoshop Logo"

-    "Opinion",
-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## Another Photoshop Logo!